Geometric stable distribution

 A geometric stable distribution or geo-stable distribution is a type of leptokurtic probability distribution.
-Geometric stable distributions were introduced in Klebanov, L. B., Maniya, G. M., and Melamed, I. A. (1985).
-A problem of Zolotarev and analogs of infinitely divisible and stable distributions in a scheme for summing a random number of random variables.
 These distributions are analogues for stable distributions for the case when the number of summands is random, independent of the distribution of summand, and having geometric distribution.
 The geometric stable distribution may be symmetric or asymmetric.
 A symmetric geometric stable distribution is also referred to as a Linnik distribution.
 The Laplace distribution and asymmetric Laplace distribution are special cases of the geometric stable distribution.
 The Mittag-Leffler distribution is also a special case of a geometric stable distribution.

 The geometric stable distribution has applications in finance theory.

 Characteristics

 For most geometric stable distributions, the probability density function and cumulative distribution function have no closed form.
 However, a geometric stable distribution can be defined by its characteristic function, which has the form: